 An Exclusive Room with attached bathroom and hot water

-Meals (Breakfast, Lunch & Dinner) – Traditional India Food (Veg)
+Meals (Breakfast, Lunch & Dinner) – Traditional Indian Food (Veg)

 Local sightseeing with outdoor activities like River rafting & Rock climbing